h4sci/h4sci.github.io/src/content/blog/self-hosted-shiny-pg/index.md

 <div class="text-4xl">"With Docker, your multi-parts application becomes a self-contained unit."</div>

 In this post, we'll build a simple but working survey application using R Shiny and PostgreSQL.
-Our real focus though is on **how Docker transforms your development workflow**.
+Our real focus though is on **how Docker transforms our development workflow**.
 We'll see how Docker containers solve the "works on my machine" problem, how Docker Compose allows us to manage multi-container applications with ease.
 And we'll see why Docker is such a game changer not only for seasoned Sysadmins and DevOps gurus but what it can do for data scientists and other applied researchers.

 ## Component Overview

 **Docker** provides a runtime environment that allows us to run instances (containers) of previously built docker images.
-Think of a Docker image as a snapshot containing your application and everything it needs to run—the programming language, libraries, dependencies, system tools, and configuration.
-Containers are isolated from your host system and from each other, yet they can communicate when you tell them to.
-A bit like multiple self-contained computers running on your laptop, each doing its own job.
+Think of a Docker image as a snapshot containing our application and everything it needs to run—the programming language, libraries, dependencies, system tools, and configuration.
+Containers are isolated from our host system and from each other, yet they can communicate when we tell them to.
+A bit like multiple self-contained computers running on our laptop, each doing its own job.

 **Docker Compose** takes containerization a step further.
 While simple Docker handles individual containers, Docker Compose coordinates multiple containers as a unified application.
-To do this, you describe your entire application stack in a single YAML file: Which containers do you need?
+To do this, we describe our entire application stack in a single YAML file: Which containers do we need?
 How do they connect?
 What ports do they expose?
 Docker Compose handles all of this.
 One command brings everything up -- another tears it down again.

 **R Shiny** is a web application framework that allows statisticians and data scientists to stay firmly within their domain when creating web based graphical user interfaces (GUIs).
-If you're comfortable with R, we can build interactive web applications without *needing* to learn JavaScript, HTML or CSS.
+If we're comfortable with R, we can build interactive web applications without *needing* to learn JavaScript, HTML or CSS.
 This way we can leverage our existing R skills to create a data collection tool or an interactive data visualisation tool without leaving R.

 **PostgreSQL** is the self-proclaimed "world's most advanced open source database" when it comes to relational database management systems (RDBMS).
 It's robust, handles concurrent connections well, and integrates seamlessly with R.